ninabarzh/broomstick/content/posts/Defendable-Internet.md

 Thomas Dullien (aka Halvar Flake) and others have poked at this puzzle for years: [why, exactly, don’t we just… build a defendable Internet?](https://www.youtube.com/watch?v=PLJJY5UFtqY)

 Their answer?
 Follow the money.
-Incentives are misaligned, upside down, and occasionally wearing a fake moustache.
+Incentives are incongruent, upside down, and occasionally wearing a fake moustache.
 The people with the power to change things don’t have the motivation.
 The people with the motivation don’t have the power.
 And the people with both tend to get hired by Google and disappear into a black hole of NDA-bound silence.

 By the time Black Hat Europe 2022 rolled around, the answer was clear: [A defendable Internet is technically possible, but only with a complete industry makeover.](https://portswigger.net/daily-swig/black-hat-europe-2022-a-defendable-internet-is-possible-but-only-with-industry-makeover)